tytydraco/yessleep/out/I_was_hired_as_a_security_guard_to_protect_a_steel_mill_What_happened_there_should_be_made_public_PART_ONE.md

 &#x200B;

 The man shouted down at us and began laughing like he was on the verge of a mental breakdown.
 The armed guards had flashlight attachments and were keeping their aim on his torso.
-Two red dots were focused on his lab attire by the ID tag.

 &#x200B;